james-door/cv/README.md

 npm run deploy
 ```

-Ensure your project's repository settings on GitHub are configured to serve the site from the `gh-pages` branch.
+Ensure the project's repository settings on GitHub are configured to serve the site from the `gh-pages` branch.